-Monthly and annual declaration forms for boat, heavy equipment, manufactured housing, and motor vehicle dealers (as defined in Section 23 of the Texas Property Tax Code) are used for discovery and valuation of special inventory accounts.
+Monthly and annual declaration forms for boat, heavy equipment, manufactured housing, and motor vehicle dealers (as defined by Section 23 of the Texas Property Tax Code) are used for discovery and valuation of special inventory accounts.
 Copies of annual declarations are maintained by TAD.
 Alternate discovery methods may sometimes be used as described in the Standard Business Personal Property Account section.
+TAD works closely with the Tarrant County Tax Assessor-Collector's VIT Department on discovery as well.